 Owners of our Series A Redeemable Preferred Stock are entitled, by virtue of their ownership, to certain intangible benefits associated with an investment in our company.
 These benefits include rights to participate in various discount programs, marketing incentives, and other rights.
 The value of these benefits, if any, is indeterminable and is not associated with the number of shares of Series A Redeemable Preferred Stock one owns.
 Similarly, these rights may not be transferred separately from our Series A Redeemable Preferred Stock.
 We have not attempted to establish a value for these benefits, and we do not consider them material to the determination of the price or value of our Series A Redeemable Preferred Stock.
-We have not attempted to establish a value for these benefits, and we do not consider them material to the determination of the price or value of our Series A Redeemable Preferred Stock attempted to be offered or offered at all.
+Additionally, we cannot guarantee that such benefits will continue to be offered or offered at all.